borenstein-lab/MIMOSA/README.md

 - **-f,--degree_filter**: Connectivity threshold filter.
 Metabolites connected in the community network model to this number of KOs or higher are considered currency metabolites and are filtered from the analysis (default: 30).
 - **-z,--nonzero_filt**: Metabolites found to have a nonzero concentration or nonzero metabolic potential scores in this number of samples or fewer are filtered from the analysis (default: 3)
 - **-t,--taxonomy_file**: File path to taxonomic information for each OTU.
 Include if you would like to evaluate contributions at the genus level rather than the OTU level.
 The file must include a column named "OTU" that matches the OTUs in the contributions file.
 It can also include either a column named "Genus" or a second column that contains a full 7-level taxonomy in the Greengenes format (e.g. "k__Bacteria; p__Bacteroidetes; c__Bacteroidia; o__Bacteroidales; f__Prevotellaceae; g__Prevotella; s__")
+- **-d, --metadata_file**: File path to sample metadata file (used when generating final summary of MIMOSA results to compare cases-enriched vs control-enriched metabolites).
+To include this analysis, this final must contain a table with a column named "Sample" containing sample IDs and a column named with the metadata variable (below) specifying cases and controls as 1s and 0s.
+- **-v, --metadata_var**: Variable column name (from metadata file) to use as binary indicator to calculate metabolite enrichment when generating final summary of MIMOSA results

 ### Example usage of runMimosa.R